alifa-ara-heya/PostgreSQL-commands/Readme.md

     id SERIAL PRIMARY KEY,
     title TEXT NOT NULL,
-    user_id INTEGER REFERENCES "user"(id) ON DELETE CASCADE --so user_id is the foreign key of the 'post' table );
+    user_id INTEGER REFERENCES "user"(id) ON DELETE CASCADE --user_id is the foreign key of the 'post' table );
 ```